 Network Discount

-The network discount is a hidden feature of PPO dental insurance, accounting for approximately 33% of the coverage for tooth implants.
+The network discount is a hidden feature of PPO dental insurance.
+It accounts for approximately 33% of the coverage for tooth implants.
 You pay less for services when using in-network providers.

 Dentists cannot charge more than insurance permits when participating in a network with a PPO plan.
 The Allowed Amount is a substantially lower fee negotiated by the issuing company.